nager/Nager.VideoStream/README.md

 # Nager.VideoStream
 This project supports three video sources: Network Camera Stream (e.x.
 RTSP), Webcam or a Video File.
-It provides the individual frames as a event.
+It provides the individual frames (jpg, png, bmp) as an event.

 ## Requirements
 The library requires [ffmpeg](https://www.ffmpeg.org/).
 You can download the [ffmpeg binary](https://github.com/BtbN/FFmpeg-Builds/releases) here, they are needed to access the video stream.
 Just copy the `ffmpeg.exe` into the execution directory.